vinayaks0031/Meanify/README.md

 git checkout -b <new-branch-name>
 ```

-3) Do you changes add them and commit your changes with a meaning full msg
+3) Do some changes add them and commit your changes with a meaning full msg
  ```bash
 git add .
 ```